GreenFlag31/tao-vscode-extension/README.md

 ## 📂 Configuration

-If you want to use a configuration that differs from the default options, configure your options by providing a `tao.config.mjs` file at root scope of your project and export them as default.
+If you want to override the default options, create a `tao.config.mjs` file at the root of your project and export your configuration as the default.

 ```javascript
 /**